Mlawrence95/Berkeley-Wild-Food-Map/README.md

 # Berkeley Wild Food Map
-A fun interactive map made in Python visualizing the edible plants I find around town and campus.
-The dataset changes somewhat regularly, so too will the plot.
+A fun, interactive map made in Python visualizing the edible plants I find around town and campus.
+The dataset changes somewhat regularly.

 The plot was generated using Plotly + Mapbox, and has an interactive version located at: https://plot.ly/~mlawrence95/4